Permutation inference with a finite number of heterogeneous clusters

 The strategy of using cluster-level estimates as the basis for a test goes back at least to \citet{famamacbeth1973}, who without formal justification run $t$ tests on regression coefficients obtained from year-by-year cross-sectional regressions.
-Their approach is generalized in recent work of \citet{ibragimovmueller2010, ibragimovmueller2016}, who construct $t$ statistics from cluster-level estimates and show that for certain combinations of numbers of clusters and significance levels these statistics can be compared to Student $t$ critical values.
-Their results are based on a theorem of \citet{bakirovszekely2006} on special properties of the standard $t$ test.
-In contrast, the adjusted permutation test introduced here relies on a fundamentally different method for both obtaining and theoretically justifying its critical values.
-The adjusted permutation test and the \citetalias{ibragimovmueller2016} test complement one another because they both rely on finite-sample inference with heterogeneous normal variables but apply to non-nested combinations of numbers of clusters and significance levels.
+Their approach is generalized and formalized by \citet{ibragimovmueller2010, ibragimovmueller2016}, who construct $t$ statistics from cluster-level estimates and show that for certain combinations of numbers of clusters and significance levels these statistics can be compared to Student $t$ critical values.
+The \citetalias{ibragimovmueller2016} test and the adjusted permutation test complement one another because they both rely on finite-sample inference with heterogeneous normal variables but apply to non-nested combinations of numbers of clusters and significance levels.
 The empirical example in this paper features a practically relevant situation where the \citetalias{ibragimovmueller2016} test does not apply but the adjusted permutation test does.
-In situations where both tests apply, the Monte Carlo results in this paper indicate that neither test dominates the other in terms of power but the adjusted permutation test has clear advantages if the underlying data are heavy tailed.
+If both tests apply, the Monte Carlo results in this paper indicate that neither test dominates the other in terms of power but the adjusted permutation test has clear advantages if the underlying data are heavy tailed.